-Indoor Cultivation Sites must comply with all applicable performance standards, meet the Eligibility Criteria specified in Section 55.4.6.3.1 and 55.4.6.3.2 and comply with the Siting

-Criteria specified in Sections 55.4.6.4.1, 55.4.6.4.2, 55.4.6.4.3, and 55.4.6.4.4 (c),(d), and (g).
-All Indoor Cultivation activities shall be conducted within an Enclosed setting.
+Indoor Cultivation Sites must comply with all applicable performance standards, meet the Eligibility Criteria specified in Section 55.4.6.3.1 and 55.4.6.3.2 and comply with the Siting Criteria specified in Sections 55.4.6.4.1, 55.4.6.4.2, 55.4.6.4.3, and 55.4.6.4.4 (c), (d), and (g).
+All Indoor Cultivation activities shall be conducted within an Enclosed setting and shall not be subject to the setbacks from School Bus Stops prescribed within 55.4.6.4.4(c).
 Indoor Cultivation may be permitted as follows:

-- 55.4.8.1.1 Within those zones specified under 55.4.6.1.1 (AE and RA), up to 5,000 square feet of Indoor Cultivation may be permitted with a Zoning Clearance Certificate and Coastal Development Permit, but may only be conducted within a non-residential structure which was in existence prior to January 1, 2016. - 55.4.8.1.2 Within those zones specified under 55.4.6.2.1 (CG, ML, MG, and MC as an Interim Use): - a) up to 5,000 square feet of cultivation area may be permitted with a Zoning Clearance Certificate. - b) up to 10,000 square feet of cultivation area may be permitted with a Special Permit. - c) A Use Permit shall be required where more than one clearance or permit is being sought on a Parcel.
+- 55.4.8.1.1 Within those zones specified under 55.4.6.1.1 (AE, AG, FR, and U), up to 5,000 square feet of Indoor Cultivation may be permitted with a Zoning Clearance Certificate, but may only be conducted within a non-residential structure which was in existence prior to January 1, 2016.
+On parcels 320 acres or larger in size, with a Special Permit, up to 10,000 square feet of Indoor Cultivation may be permitted within a new or existing commercial structure, where the building is also approved and utilized for Cannabis Support Facilities.
+All properties must meet the locational criteria of 55.4.8.1.3 (no exceptions permitted) and the structure must be sited and designed to minimize the fragmentation of useable agricultural land on the parcel.
+The cultivation area of the Indoor facility shall be included in the calculation of total cultivation area of the parcel, where determining conformance with the (parcel size-specific) cultivation acreage limits of 55.4.6.1.2(c). - 55.4.8.1.2 Within those zones specified under 55.4.6.2.1 (C-3, ML, MH, and U) and C-2 as part of a microbusiness provided all cannabis activities occur within a building that is two-stories or less in height, cultivation area is limited to 2,500 square feet, and where the cultivation and cannabis activities are in scale with the surrounding community, - a) up to 5,000 square feet of cultivation area may be permitted with a Zoning Clearance Certificate. - b) up to 10,000 square feet of cultivation area may be permitted with a Special Permit. - c) A Use Permit shall be required where more than one clearance or permit is being sought on a Parcel.